 How much? ££

 Best for: Health-centric fare

-A favourite of celebrities like Madonna and Millie Mackintosh, Farmacy is a wellness-loving veggie haven run by Camilla Fayed, daughter of billionaire Mohammed Al-Fayed.
+A favourite of celebrities like Madonna and Millie Mackintosh, vegan restaurant Farmacy is a wellness-loving veggie haven run by Camilla Fayed, daughter of billionaire Mohammed Al-Fayed.
 Farmacy’s ethos is simple, focusing on nourishing your body with the food you eat, or, in the words of Hippocrates, ‘letting food be thy medicine and medicine be thy food.’

 That roughly translates to earth bowls piled high with greens and houmous, towering dairy-free sundaes, and juice shots of varying concoctions, from ginger, turmeric, cayenne and lemon to CBD, flaxseed oil and grapefruit.

 Best for: Both standard and vegan fine dining menus